yjlo123/blog/content/leetcode/1325_delete-leaves-with-a-given-value.md

 Given a binary tree `root` and an integer `target`, delete all the **leaf nodes** with value `target`.

-Note that once you delete a leaf node with value `target`, if it's parent node becomes a leaf node and has the value `target`, it should also be deleted (you need to continue doing that until you can't).
+Note that once you delete a leaf node with value `target`, if it's parent node becomes a leaf node and has the value `target`, it should also be deleted (you need to continue doing that until you cannot).

 **Example 1:**
 ```